JustFixNYC/who-owns-what/client/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## `yarn lingui`

+Runs the [`lingui` CLI](https://lingui.js.org/tutorials/cli.html) with the given parameters.
+For instance, if you want to extract messages to localize, you can run `yarn lingui extract`.

+## `yarn contentful`

+Some pages contain long-form rich text content that is localized via [Contentful]().
+The latest versions of the content can be pulled by running this command.
+You'll want to make sure you have the proper environment variables defined so this script can access your Contentful space; see [`.env.local.sample`](./.env.local.sample) for more details.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).